fkeel/resistiveMatrix/openFrameworks/README.md

     # UPDATE WITH YOUR OWN OPEN FRAMEWORKS PATH:
     export OF_ROOT=/opt/openFrameworks/

+### oFx Addons dependences
-This Program requires the following addons:
+This Program requires the following oFx addons:
  - ofxIO
  - ofxSerial
  - ofxOsc